siiftun1857/istrolid-magnux-documents/modifiers.md

 Weapons like sidewinders and autocannon will cancel their queued bullets when fire.

-The effect is only Visible when such weapon has their reload time significantly reduced, and the only valid design to make this happen is autocannon with 4 or more reloaders.
+The effect is only visible when such weapon has their reload time significantly reduced, and the only valid design to make this happen is autocannon with 4 or more reloaders.

 ## units_ai_message
 > tags: displayImpact